AseasRoa/paintor/docs/introduction/basic-usage.md

 ## Basic Usage

-The idea is that we compose our view with one or more templates, which we render into a DOM element.
-We can also use one or more states.
-We can also generate an HTML string instead of the whole view.
+The idea is that we compose our view with one or more templates, which we then render into one or more DOM element, or we can generate an HTML string.
+The templates may also use one or more states.

 ## In the Browser